 Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS (Wisconsin's Enrollment Verification System) that ForwardHealth has removed or enddated the other health insurance coverage from the member's file.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The provider discovers that the member's other coverage information (i.e., enrollment dates) reported by the EVS is invalid.
-An Other Coverage Discrepancy Report (F-01159 (09/12)) form.
-A claim according to normal claims submission procedures after verifying that the member's other coverage information has been updated by using the EVS (do not use the prepared provider-based billing claim).
-Send the Other Coverage Discrepancy Report form to the address indicated on the form.
+An Commercial Other Coverage Discrepancy Report (F-01159 Send the Commercial Other Coverage Discrepancy Report form or Medicare Other Coverage Discrepancy Report form to the address indicated on the form.
 Send the claim to the following address: ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The other health insurance source reimburses or partially reimburses the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator on the claim or complete and submit the Explanation of Medical Benefits form, as applicable.
 The amount received from the other health insurance source on the claim or complete and submit the Explanation of Medical Benefits form, as applicable.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The other health insurance source denies the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator or Medicare disclaimer code on the claim or complete and submit the Explanation of Medical Benefits form, as applicable.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784 The commercial health insurance carrier does not respond to an initial and follow-up provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator on the claim or complete and submit the Explanation of Medical Benefits form, as applicable.
 ForwardHealth Claims and Adjustments 313 Blettner Blvd Madison WI 53784